Frequently Asked Questions

-Other than small amounts for use as collectible items, It is illegal to take either CUC or CUP out of the country.
-Make sure you exchange your CUC$ for $US before going through passport control in Cuba.
+The Cuban peso (CUP) is the official currency in Cuba.
+The conversion rate is ~24 CUP to 1 $USD.
+Other than small amounts for use as collectible items, It is illegal to take either CUP out of the country so, make sure you exchange your CUP for $US before going through passport control in Cuba.

 Bottled water is recommended for consumption in all parts of Cuba unless you are in a facility, such as a hotel, that has a filtration system.
 We will provide bottled water for all tour expeditions.

 While Cuba boasts one of the best education systems in the world, English is not as common as you might expect based on your experience in other countries of the region.
 This is gradually changing, but as media and internet are limited, the average person does not have as much exposure to English as you might encounter elsewhere.
 With that said, Cubans are extremely helpful and curious, so a smile and some basic Spanish will go a long way in communicating with your hosts.

 In Cuba the standard voltage is 110 / 220 V and the standard frequency is 60 Hz and this can vary by region, the city or even the hotel at which you are staying .
 Please check locally if you can use your appliances otherwise a power converter may be required.

 Power sockets are of type A, B, C and L.